sanchit0496/javascript-polyfills/readme.md

 ### `Promise.finally()`
 - **Purpose**: Executes a callback function when a promise is settled, regardless of its outcome.
 - **Use Case**: Releasing resources or resetting states after an asynchronous operation.

+### `Promise.all()`
+- **Purpose**: Allows you to execute multiple promises concurrently and aggregate their results into a single promise.
+This combined promise resolves when all of the input promises have resolved, or it rejects if any of the input promises reject.
+- **Use Case**: When you need to perform multiple asynchronous operations concurrently and only proceed once all of them are complete, such as fetching data from multiple APIs and combining the results.

 ## 5. Function Methods